huilinghe19/Raspberry_Pi/README.md

        cd linux-gpib-kernel-4.2.0
        ./configure

 2. After installing linux-gpib and raspi patch packages.
 There is something wrong in GPIB configuration file.
+GPIB has not been installed in Raspberry.

        >>> ibterm -b19
        >>> Error